 - What’s the best explanation?

-- What thoughts and values formed the foundation of your prior commitments?
+- What thoughts and values guided your commitments and practices?

 - Do they still make sense to you?